uberpixel/Documentation/docs/rnobject.rst

 	Returns true if other is equal to the receiver.
 The default implementation simply checks for pointer equality, subclasses may provide a custom and more sophisticated check.

+	.. note:: When overriding IsEqual(), Hash() must also be overridden, and equal objects must return the same hash
+	.. seealso:: :cpp:func:`Object::Hash`

 	:param other: The object to check for equality with the receiver
 	:param foo: Barfoo